Skip to main content

-Control Line Slip or Wear
+Fixing Control Line Slip or Wear

 The TillerClutch is designed to be tough and reliable.
-It will provide years of effective service, when it is installed and used correctly.
-The supplied double-braid, abrasion-resistant control line should last as well.
+It will provide years of effective service, when it is installed and used correctly, and flushed out with water periodically.
+The supplied double-braid, abrasion-resistant control line should last very well.
 But, being a small rope in hard use, it must be cared for.
 It should exhibit only minor “fuzzing” of the outer jacket as long as it has not become UV damaged.
 If you suspect your control rope is wearing out too fast or not holding properly, please read the following guidelines.
+If you experience any of the problems listed below, your control line is likely worn and should be replaced.
+You can buy our replacement control line or you can make your own as instructed below.
+Continued use of a worn out, frayed control line can cause tough lint to build up inside the TillerClutch mechanism, hampering its operation or jamming it and requiring service.

-Problem: Wear occurring while the boat is docked or moored and not in use.
+Issue: Wear occurring while the boat is docked or moored and not in use.

-Solution: When the boat is not in use, either use a separate line for lashing the tiller or loosen the control line enough to throw a loop over the tiller from each side, then tighten it again.
-(Just remember to unwrap it before sailing).
+Solution: When the boat is not in use, either use a separate line for lashing the tiller, or loosen the control line enough to throw a loop over the tiller from each side, then tighten it again.
+(Just remember to unwrap it before sailing!)

 Issue: Wear occurring from rough use.